hanmd82/gogists/doc/chapter13-testing.md

 - Unit tests are contained in a normal Go function with the signature `func(*testing.T)`
 - To be a valid unit test, the name of this function must begin with the word `Test`
 - Use the `t.Errorf()` function to mark a test as failed and log a descriptive message about the failure
+- Table-Driven Tests: define test cases in a slice of anonymous structs